raytopianprojects/DECADE--/SPEC.md

 - arrays are of dynamic length and should be implemented using lists
 - imports are handled the same way as in c - just copying the content of the files.
 Function prototypes are made automatically.

+# Standard Library
+- some sort of GUI library
+- networking library